BatoolMM/INOSC/README.md

-# KAUST-Open-Science
+# INOSC Meeting
-An introduction to the Open Science Community presented to KAUST in the 2nd of March 2021
+A short intro to the Open Science Community in Saudi Arabia presented in small INOSC meeting.